Edmund-Kiama/Wk1-Code-Challenge/README.md

 ---> Validates the marks to ensure they are between 0 and 100.
 ---> Assigns grades based on the following criteria:
         A: Marks greater than 79
-        B: Marks between 60 and 79
+        B: Marks from 60 to 79
-        C: Marks between 50 and 59
+        C: Marks from 50 to 59
-        D: Marks between 40 and 49
+        D: Marks from 40 to 49
-        E: Marks less than or equal to 40
+        E: Marks less than 40

 ### How It Works
 The program defines a function gradeGenerator that: